In this tutorial, you will learn how to hook into the Umbraco pipeline in code. This magic is achieved using a class called the

-You may be asking where you need to add your ApplicationEventHandler code?
-I used to put mine in the App_Start folder, but it caused a lot of issues.
+App_Start folder, however, this caused too many issues.
 If you forget to set the code to compile, you can end up having your handler running twice, which is annoying.
 Instead, I generally keep all code out of my web project and put it all in a separate class library.
 As long as the website references the code, on start-up, it will be magically called.
 Meaning, the location of the files isn't too important, place them in a folder that makes you happy!

 ApplicationEventHandler is very simple and quick to get started with, all you need to do is to inherit from the correct base class, override the write method and off you go!
 Happy Coding 🤘